 Even if you only own a Show Car, know that things will get better because of three things.

 The first thing is that your car will depreciate in value every day.
 If you hold on to it for at least 10 years, it will eventually not be worth much at all.
-My plan is to own Beast Master for at least 10 years and then consider buying an electric vehicle.
-In another seven years, Beast Master will be 12 years old and be worth less than $20,000.
+If you follow my House-To-Car Ratio for financial freedom, you will be celebrating the depreciation of your car because your ratio will go up!

 The second thing is that you will probably make more money every year.
-Part of the reason why following the 1/10th rule for car buying is so important is that you won’t feel as guilty buying any type of car.
-As the car’s value becomes a smaller and smaller percentage of your annual income and net worth, you will stop feeling as embarrassed about owning a Show Car.
+Part of the reason why following the 1/10th rule for car buying is so important is that you won't feel as guilty buying any type of car.

 The final thing is that you will get older.
 Nobody really cares if a 55-year-old drives a $110,000 Porsche 911S.
 If you’re in your 30s or younger, however, sometimes people will give you grief for driving a Show Car out of envy.
 Don’t drive a Show Car alone at night in Johannesburg or Manila.
 Chances are high you will get mugged at a stop light.